SEC hired Deloitte to review its football officiating

 AP College Football Writer

-The results were being shared with coaches, administrators and university presidents at this week's SEC spring meetings in Destin, Florida.
-They will not be released to the public.
-Sankey says it includes statistical analysis from game and officiating reports; interviews with coaches, athletic directors and officials, along with former coaches and players; and potential best practices from other leagues that could be used by the SEC.
+The results of the review will not be released publicly but were being shared with coaches, administrators and university presidents at this week's SEC spring meetings in Destin, Florida.
+Sankey said it would include statistical analysis from game and officiating reports; interviews with coaches, athletic directors and officials, along with former coaches and players; and potential best practices from other leagues that could be used by the SEC.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25